alphagov/whitehall/STYLEGUIDE.md

     GOVUK.init(GOVUK.SomeScript, {el: '.js-the-thing'});

-If the passed in object is a constructor, GOVUK.init creates an instance of the passed in constructor, passing the second argument through as an argument.
+If the passed in object is a constructor, `GOVUK.init` creates an instance of the passed in constructor, passing the second argument through as an argument.
 A reference to the new instance is stored in `GOVUK.instances`.

-Otherwise, GOVUK.init will call init on the passed in hash, treating it as a singleton.
+Otherwise, `GOVUK.init` will call init on the passed in hash, treating it as a singleton.

 Scripts should only be initialised when needed and should make use of the rails helper `initialise_script`:

     #!erb
     <% initialise_script "GOVUK.SomeView", el: '.js-some-view' %>

-This rails helper takes a ruby hash as a second argument, which is jsonified and passed down to the javascript constructor (in content\_for block :javascript_initialisers).
-This is not done in $.ready by default, so if the script needs to wait for $.ready, it should do so itself.
+This rails helper takes a ruby hash as a second argument, which is jsonified and passed down to the javascript constructor (in content\_for block `:javascript_initialisers`).
+This is not done in `$.ready` by default, so if the script needs to wait for $.ready, it should do so itself.

-This initialise\_script line should be in the most appropriate template/partial for view scripts / view-specific helpers, and should be near the :javascript_initialisers yield in the applicable layout for site-wide helpers.
+This initialise\_script line should be in the most appropriate template/partial for view scripts / view-specific helpers, and should be near the `:javascript_initialisers` yield in the applicable layout for site-wide helpers.

 ## CSS selectors

-Scripts should only make use of css classes beginning with 'js-'.
+Scripts should only make use of CSS classes beginning with `js-`.
 [This makes it completely transparent what the class is used for within the HTML][4].

 ### Styles